 e.g. Bread is a wheat-based food – it is made mainly of wheat, but has a few other necessary ingredients in small quantities (usually water, bicarbonate, salt, yeast)

-Plant-based eating is normally uptaken primarily for health.
+Plant-based eating is normally uptaken primarily for benefiting health and supporting our body.
 In line with this, artificial sweeteners, chemicals, additives and processed foods, particularly highly refined foods, are omitted.
 When done correctly, a plant-based eating plan will consist of plants in their wholefood state, with the minimal of processing.

 VEGAN – is an entire lifestyle.
 Not only are animal products or derivatives not consumed, but to be a true vegan one would not buy animal products or use or buy anything that was tested on animals.
 This means most pharmaceutical medications, and certainly no vaccines.
 It also means no leather shoes, sofas, or any fur on clothing, etc. I have literally only ever met a small number of true vegans in my life who follow this through with absolute integrity.